Miss Universe 2025: Location and date

-On 16 November 2024, at Miss Universe 2024, pageant co-owner Raúl Rocha announced that the shortlisted host countries for the 74th edition of the pageant were Argentina, Costa Rica, Dominican Republic, Morocco, India, South Africa, Spain, and Thailand.
+On 16 November 2024, at the Miss Universe 2024 finals, pageant co-owner Raúl Rocha announced that the shortlisted host countries for the 74th pageant were Argentina, Costa Rica, Dominican Republic, Morocco, India, South Africa, Spain, and Thailand.

-The Miss Universe Organization announced Thailand as the host country on 7 February 2025, designating the Impact Challenger Hall in Pak Kret, Nonthaburi, as the central venue with ancillary events scheduled for Phuket and Pattaya.
+The Miss Universe Organization announced Thailand as the host country on 7 February 2025, designating the Impact Challenger Hall in Pak Kret, Nonthaburi, as the central venue with ancillary events scheduled for Bangkok, Phuket and Pattaya.
 The selection marks the fourth time that Thailand hosted the pageant, and the third time the event will be held in the said venue after the 2005 and 2018 pageants.
-On 23 April, Thai businessman Nawat Itsaragrisil became the executive director of the pageant.
+On 23 April, Thai businessman, Nawat Itsaragrisil became the executive director of the pageant.

 On 25 October, Itsaragrisil confirmed that the pageant will proceed as scheduled despite the one-year mourning period declared following the death of Sirikit, the former queen consort of Thailand, the day before.
 However, the organizers modified the pageant's format and its related activities in accordance with the recommendations of the Thai government to fit the "mourning atmosphere" of the period.

 Selection of participants

-Among the 120 delegates, 24 were appointed to the position after being runner-up in their national pageant, (Note: Sarah Bou Jaoude of Lebanon was the first runner-up in Miss Lebanon 2024.
+Among the delegates, two were appointed to compete as the runner-up in their national pageant, (Note: Sarah Bou Jaoude of Lebanon was the first runner-up in Miss Lebanon 2024.

-Mirna Caballini of Panama was the second runner-up in Miss Universe Panama 2024.) or being chosen through a casting process, (Note: Representatives from Bangladesh, Bulgaria, Cape Verde, Côte d'Ivoire, Denmark, Ghana, Guadeloupe, Haiti, Iraq, Mauritius, Mayotte, Palestine, Paraguay, Rwanda, Serbia, South Africa, Sweden, and Vietnam, were each selected through a casting process conducted by their respective organizations.) while four were selected to replace an original winner.
+Mirna Caballini of Panama was the second runner-up in Miss Universe Panama 2024.) eighteen were chosen through a casting process, (Note: Representatives from Bangladesh, Bulgaria, Cape Verde, Côte d'Ivoire, Denmark, Ghana, Guadeloupe, Haiti, Iraq, Mauritius, Mayotte, Palestine, Paraguay, Rwanda, Serbia, South Africa, Sweden, and Vietnam, were each selected through a casting process conducted by their respective organizations.) while four were selected to replace an original winner.

 From June to July 2025, Telemundo aired the reality show Miss Universe Latina, el reality, in the United States, which selected an additional delegate representing Hispanic and Latina Americans in the country, designated as Miss Universe Latina.
-This addition marked the first time the pageant accepted an entrant not sent by a licensee representing a country or a territory.
+This addition marked the first time the pageant accepted an entrant not sent by a licensee representing a country nor a territory.

 Replacements

-Zhao Na of China and Latifah Morris of Trinidad and Tobago both assumed their national titles after the original winners, Xuhe Hou and Sihlé Letren, respectively, resigned from their roles.
+Na Zhao of China and Latifah Morris of Trinidad and Tobago both assumed their national titles after the original winners, Xuhe Hou and Sihlé Letren, respectively, resigned from their roles.
 Déborah Djema of the Democratic Republic of the Congo, was replaced by Dorcas Dienda, after she refused to sign a contract mandated by the national organization.
 In Poland, Miss Polski 2025, Oliwia Mikulska was replaced by Emily Reng, a new representative from Miss Polonia.